 In addition to the institutional and degree level learning objectives, graduates of this program are expected to achieve these learning outcomes:

-- Identify historical events and figures that have contributed to the present-day court system in the United States.
+- Critically analyze the healthcare system in the United States.

 - All undergraduate programs require a minimum of a high school diploma or equivalent (i.e. GED).